 - The other alternative is of course to book your infant a child’s seat, which on most airlines can be done once your child is over 6 months.
 Some people have a preference to do this from the start so their child can sit securely (and some babies sleep better) in their usual infant travel seat.
 Personally, the cost and palaver of trying to drag an infant car seat through the airport along with the multitude of other baby items you need I have not bothered to go down this route, but some swear by it (mostly Americans I think who have terrible international airlines and don’t know the pure joy a baby bassinet can bring!!).

 - The other option open to you when booking an infant their own seat is to use some sort of leg cushion like a jet kids bed box, making a flatbed – you can learn more about these sleeping bed products here.

 Guide to Baby Bassinets by Airline

 So here it is, the information you’ve been searching for, broken down by airline (click on the document to scroll by airline – works best on desktop).Our Globetrotters Guide to Baby Bassinets

 Note our review is at January 2016.
 We have focused on premium international airlines operating long-haul routes.
 Where information is missing we have contacted the airline and will endeavour to update this document as more information becomes available.
 Please always call the airline to confirm information before booking.

-So please tell us your bassinet adventures!
-Do you have a preferred seating methods with infants?
+So please tell us about your bassinet adventures!
+Do you have a preferred seating method with infants?
 Has any airline ever let you down and failed to deliver?
 We’d love you to share your stories or ask any questions about baby bassinets on planes.

 © Our Globetrotters.
 The author claims copyright over the information researched published on this page.
 Should you wish to reproduce any of this information or graphics, please seek permission first from email@example.com